CHEC is looking for a new Chair!

 Essential

-Record of work in international development and human ecology
+Proven leadership experience within international development and human ecology setting.

 At least 5 years of experience on a governing board of a UK charity with a strong understanding of governance principles to ensure that CHEC operates in compliance with relevant laws, regulations, and ethical standards.

-Experience with and a passion and commitment to sustainable development and practices that help the environment and the people in the Commonwealth, having empathy, cultural sensitivity, and respect for gender, youth, and diverse perspectives, ensuring that CHECs initiatives are inclusive and sustainable.
+A passion for sustainable development and practices that champion the environment and respect for gender, youth, and diverse perspectives to ensure CHEC's initiatives are inclusive.

-Understanding of and commitment to the purpose and value of the Commonwealth of Nations in the 21st century, specifically the Commonwealth charter, and how it relates to CHEC.
+Understanding of and commitment to the purpose and value of the Commonwealth of Nations in the 21st century, including the Commonwealth Charter.

-Proven communication skills to facilitate the organisation's goals, activities, and achievements to a wide range of audiences, including Commonwealth Secretariat, donors, policymakers, and the public.
+Proven communication skills to facilitate the organisation's goals, activities, and achievements to a wide range of audiences.

-Excellent networking skills to foster partnerships and collaborations with stakeholders, to maximise CHECs impact.
+Excellent networking skills to foster partnerships and collaborations with stakeholders, and a willingness to attend conferences such as CHOGM and COP to maximise CHEC's impact.

 Desirable